-Since its first description, Alzheimer's disease has gone from a rarely reported disorder to one of the most common disabling diseases among older adults.
-The increasing proportion of older adults in the U.S. population reinforces the urgent need for prevention and treatment of all chronic diseases including Alzheimer's disease.
-In most individuals, cognitive health and performance remain stable over the lifetime, with only a gradual decline in short-term memory and processing speed.
+Since its first description, Alzheimer disease has gone from a rarely reported disorder to one of the most common disabling diseases among older adults.
+The increasing proportion of older adults in the U.S. population reinforces the urgent need for prevention and treatment of all chronic diseases, including Alzheimer disease.
+In most people, cognitive health and performance remain stable over the lifetime, with only a gradual decline in short-term memory and processing speed.
 For others, however, the decline in cognitive function progresses to a more serious state of cognitive impairment or into various forms of dementia.
-Mild cognitive impairment is characterized by problems with memory, language, or other essential cognitive functions that are severe enough to be noticed by others and are reflected on cognitive tests, but are not severe enough to interfere with daily life.
-Dementia is characterized by progressive global deterioration of cognitive abilities in multiple domains including memory and at least one additional area-learning, orientation, language, comprehension, and judgment-severe enough to interfere with daily life.
+Mild cognitive impairment is characterized by problems with memory, language, or other essential cognitive functions that are severe enough to be noticed by others and are reflected on cognitive tests but are not severe enough to interfere with daily life.
+Dementia is characterized by progressive global deterioration of cognitive abilities in multiple domains, including memory, and at least 1 additional area-learning, orientation, language, comprehension, and judgment-severe enough to interfere with daily life.

-The diagnosis of Alzheimer's disease is difficult and often imprecise, but its importance is without question.
-Depending on the diagnostic and pathologic criteria employed, Alzheimer's disease accounts for 60 to 80 percent of all dementia cases.
-As many as 5.1 million Americans may currently have the disease, and the prevalence of mild cognitive impairment is even higher.
-Furthermore, the number of persons affected by Alzheimer's disease or mild cognitive impairment is expected to increase considerably with the aging of the baby boomer generation.
-Alzheimer's disease is the sixth leading cause of death in the United States and the fifth leading cause of death in Americans age 65 and older.
-Alzheimer's disease and other dementias cost more than \$148 billion in the United States annually, and these conditions also exact a substantial toll on patients and caregivers in terms of financial costs, stress, and anguish.
+The diagnosis of Alzheimer disease is difficult and often imprecise, but its importance is without question.
+Depending on the diagnostic and pathologic criteria used, Alzheimer disease accounts for 60% to 80% of all dementia cases, and as many as 5.1 million Americans may currently have the disease; the prevalence of mild cognitive impairment is even higher.
+Furthermore, the number of persons affected by Alzheimer disease or mild cognitive impairment is expected to increase considerably with the aging of the baby-boom generation.
+Alzheimer disease and other forms of dementia cost more than \$148 billion in the United States annually, and these conditions also exact a www.annals.org